Convention of 1833

 Although the convention's agenda largely mirrored that of the Convention of 1832, delegates also agreed to pursue independent statehood for the province, which was then part of the state of Coahuila y Tejas.
 Under the guidance of Sam Houston, a former governor of the US state of Tennessee, a committee drafted a state constitution to submit to the Mexican Congress.
 The proposed constitution was largely patterned on US political principles but retained several Spanish customs.
 Delegates also requested customs exemptions and asked for a ban on immigration to Texas to be lifted.

 Some residents complained that the convention, like its predecessor, was illegal.
 Nevertheless, Stephen F. Austin journeyed to Mexico City to present the petitions to the government.
 Austin, frustrated with the lack of progress, in October wrote a letter to encourage Texans to form their own state government.
 The letter was forwarded to the Mexican government, and Austin was imprisoned in early 1834.
-During his imprisonment, the federal and state legislatures later passed a series of measures to placate the colonists, including the introduction of trial by jury.
+During his imprisonment, the Mexican and state legislatures later passed a series of measures to placate the colonists, including the introduction of trial by jury.
 Austin later acknowledged, "Every evil complained of has been remedied."